lucianghinda/allaboutcoding/cldyq8k6z000009lb1nb81eqg.md

 * say the API will decide to return `id` for events instead of `slug` =&gt; rename `from_event_slugs`, change the key inside, and then change in `events`

-Observe that for all these changes, the main `transform` the method does not change.
+Observe that for all these changes, the main `transform` method does not change.
 And that is good because the main algorithm (get hash, map keys to objects, map registration to objects) is the same.

 Thus with small methods, we achieve what Sandi Metz describes as the purpose of design: *reduce the cost of change*.